HollisChen/NoteSharing/Math & Physics/Mathematics Notes.md

 However, this does not mean that $τ = 0$ is required when calculating the PSD from the autocorrelation function.
 But for a white noise, $R(\tau)=\mathrm{E}\left.[n(t)n(t-\tau)\right.]=\delta(\tau)$, that is, $R(\tau)=0$ if $\tau \neq 0$.

 (What is the definition of the PSD?
-It should not be related to Winer-Khinchin theorem)
+It should not be related to Winer-Khinchin theorem.
+Then how to understand the  Winer-Khinchin theorem. from the perspective of the definition.)

 ### Parseval's theorem